filviu/blog/content/posts/2009/2009-08-31-disable-and-remove-the-ads-in-yahoo-messenger-9.md

   1. Start regedit.
 (Run -> regedit.exe)
   2. Go to this registry key: HKEY\_CURRENT\_USERSoftwareYahoopagerLocale
   3. On the right you should see a Value called **Enable Messenger Ad**.
-Change it&#8217;s value from **1** to ****.
+Change it's value from **1** to ****.

 Restart Yahoo!
 Messenger and the ads should be gone.

-I just tried it, and for now this hack doesn&#8217;t work in Yahoo!
+I just tried it, and for now this hack doesn't work in Yahoo!
 Messenger 10 Beta too.
 Changing the setting makes the ads dissaper just for some time.
 After a minute or so they appear again.
-I&#8217;ll keep you updated.
+I'll keep you updated.